revoker/calva/docs/site/connect.md

 It works like so:

-1. Open your project root directory in VS Code.
+1. Open your project root directory in VS Code (containing mandatory deps.edn or project.clj)
 1. Issue the command **Start a Project REPL and Connect**: `ctrl+alt+c ctrl+alt+j`.
 1. Answer the quick-pick prompts telling Calva about project types and what profiles to start.